 When I published my first list a year ago, I was skeptical of my ability to honor my own commitment.
-As I wrote then (and which continues to be true): for a travel writer, I’m a lousy planner.
-I thought for sure I’d pick out ten places and then only make it to three or four.
+As I wrote then (and this continues to be true): for a travel writer, I’m a lousy planner.
+I thought for sure I’d pick out ten places and only make it to three or four.
 I’d have to crawl back to you, my readers, and beg for forgiveness.

-As I read through the 2019 list, though, I didn’t do too badly.
+As I read through the 2019 list, though, I didn’t do badly.
 Over the course of the year, I managed to tick off Kraków, Budapest-Amsterdam, Eastern Germany (Leipzig), Lviv, Skopje, Vama Veche, Bucovina and “Some Big City Anywhere” (in this case, London).
-Next week, I’ll stop at the Czech town of Třeboň (my “Telč”) on assignment for Lonely Planet.
+Next week, I’ll stop at the Czech town of Třeboň on assignment for Lonely Planet.
 The only listed place I never made it to was the Belarusian capital, Minsk.

 That one will go to the top of the 2020 list (and here it is):

 Belarusian strongman Alexander Lukashenko keeps making it easier and easier to visit “Europe’s Last Dictatorship,” which makes my failure to get here in 2019 all the more puzzling.
-A couple years ago, Belarus dropped the mandatory visa requirement if you arrive in the country through Minsk airport and limit your stay to five days.
-That offer was later extended to something like a month.
+A couple years ago, Belarus dropped the mandatory visa requirement if you arrive through Minsk airport and limit your stay to five days.
+That offer was later extended to a month.
 As I wrote last year, I’ve lived and worked in this part of Europe for three decades and never once set foot in Belarus (though I did nearly drive into it once by accident from Lithuania).
-One of the main themes driving this list is to help me scratch off my travel blind spots, and this is an obvious place to start (again).
+One of the main themes motivating this list is to help me scratch off my travel blind spots, and this is an obvious place to start (again).

 The stars are aligning to make a long-awaited serious return to Serbia’s capital city.
 One of my favorite editors at Lonely Planet is relocating there (sometime during the year, though she doesn't know exactly when), and a few other colleagues are rolling into town.
-Those are as compelling reasons as any to re-visit an energetic city that’s going through rapid change.
-I passed through Belgrade this summer on a month-long odyssey through Central Europe, though I only put in for a couple nights and didn’t give it a real look.
+Those are as compelling reasons as any to re-visit an energetic city that’s going through rapid changes.
+I passed through Belgrade this summer on a month-long trip through Central Europe, though I only put in for a couple nights and didn’t give it a real look.
 In 2020, I’ll fly down and stay at least a few days.

 Mikulov, Czech Republic

-The entry for my adopted home country of Czechia in 2020 is located smack in the middle of wine country: southern Moravia.
-I’ve made a vow this year I’m going to stop reflexively slagging off the country’s wines and instead try to learn more about them.
+The entry for my adopted home country of Czechia in 2020 is located in the middle of wine country: southern Moravia.
+I’ve made a vow this year I’m going to stop reflexively slagging off the Czech Republic's wines and instead try to learn more about them.
 A few weeks ago, I attended a tasting of Czech wines at Prague’s Vinograf, led by house sommelier Klára Kollárová.
 She’s excited by the new Czech varietals, and that’s good enough reason for me to give them a second look.
 Besides, it’s fantastic countryside for cycling.

 If I’m going all the way to Odessa, I might as well pair the visit to one of my favorite countries anywhere.
 I have some dear friends in the Moldovan capital, Chișinău, from the days I used to work at Radio Free Europe/Radio Liberty, and made some new friends a few years ago writing on Moldovan wine for Foreign Policy.
-Moldova is known in the business as Europe’s least-visited country, and it’s true, there aren’t many things to see.
+Moldova is known in the business as Europe’s least-visited country, and it’s true, there aren’t many things to see and do.
 I love the wine and vibe, though, and a trip feels overdue.

 Every year, I manage to find my way to Romania, and I’m sure 2020 won’t be any different.
 I usually hang out for a few days in Bucharest, but my favorite Romanian cities are in Transylvania.
-Brașov is hands-down the most attractive city in the country, and Sibiu and Cluj are good for food and going out.
-I’m less familiar, though, with the Transylvanian countryside, and I’d like to make that a focus for a 2020 trip.
-When I let my mind roam to some bucolic paradise, somewhere that might actually only exist in the mind, I tend to conjure up a vision of a ramshackle Transylvanian village or forested footpath.
+Brașov is the most attractive city in the country, and Sibiu and Cluj are good for food and going out.
+I’m less familiar, though, with the Transylvanian countryside, and I’d like to make that a focus for 2020.
+When I let my mind roam to some bucolic paradise, somewhere that might actually only exist in the mind, I conjure up a vision of a ramshackle Transylvanian village or forested footpath.
 In 2020, I’d like to see if that place actually exists.

-I’m embarrassed to admit the last time I was in Bosnia’s capital, Sarajevo, I'd barely reached the legal drinking age in the United States, and they were still talking about hosting the Winter Olympic games there.
+I’m embarrassed to admit the last time I was in Bosnia’s capital, Sarajevo (in the 1980s), I'd barely reached the legal drinking age in the United States, and they were still talking about hosting the Winter Olympic games there.
 One of the regrets about my long road trip this past summer was that I didn’t leave myself enough time to explore the Balkans, especially Bosnia-Herzegovina.
 If I’m going to make the trek down to Belgrade, I’ll try to figure out a way to include a few more places around there too.

 My 2020 entry for a big city visit toggled between Berlin and Vienna.
 When people ask me about my favorite cities, both of these are on the list (though I’ve only ever spent a few days total in Berlin).
 In Prague, we have a full-blown Freudian case of Berlin-envy.
-Prague gets lots of press for being cool, though we all know in our heart of hearts where cool really resides.
+Prague gets lots of press for being cool, though we all know in our hearts where cool really resides.
 What will I do in Berlin?
 I’m not sure.
 People usually spend most of their time in the former East.
 I’ve lived so long in a post-communist country, though, I’ve always been more attracted by the weirdness of the former West.